awsdocs/aws-storagegateway-user-guide/doc_source/getting-ip-address.md

 1. In the navigation pane, choose **Instances**, and then select the EC2 instance that your gateway is deployed on\.

 1. Choose the **Description** tab at the bottom, and then note the public IP\.
 You use this IP address to connect to the gateway\.
-Return to the AWS Storage Gateway console and type in the IP address\.
+Return to the Storage Gateway console and type in the IP address\.

 If you want to use the elastic IP address for activation, use the procedure following\.